Jason Myers: Seattle Seahawks (second stint)

-In Week 18 Myers missed the game-winning field goal in the 4th quarter but later hit the game-winning field goal in overtime as the Seahawks win 19–16 against the Los Angeles Rams.
+In Week 18 of the 2022 season, Myers missed the game-winning field goal in the 4th quarter off the upright.
+However, later he hit the game-winning field goal in overtime as the Seahawks won 19–16 against the Rams.
+In the 2022 season, Myers converted 41 of 42 extra point attempts and 34 of 37 field goal attempts.
+With 143 points scored in the 2022 season, he led the NFL.
+He was named as a Pro Bowler for the 2022 season.

-On January 18, 2023, Myers signed a four-year contract extension with the Seahawks.
+On January 18, 2023, Myers signed a four-year contract extension with the Seahawks which made him the second-highest paid kicker in the league behind only Justin Tucker.
+In September, he was named a team captain.